Published on Jan 16, 2016

-The objective: The aim was to see if plant material could be used to produce gold nanoparticles, and, if yes, to analyze the characteristics of the nanoparticles produced.
+The aim was to see if plant material could be used to produce gold nanoparticles, and, if yes, to analyze the characteristics of the nanoparticles produced.
 Challenge: Nanotechnology has amazingly diverse applications, from stain-resistant clothing to a potential cure for cancer.
 The conventional methods of producing nanoparticles utilize chemicals toxic both to the environment and the body.

 It is critical that nanoparticles be produced in a safe, green way so that they are environmentally friendly and biologically benign.
 Proposed Solution: Plants contain naturally occurring phytochemicals that give the plant antioxidant, anticancer, and antimicrobial properties.
-It was hypothesized that phytochemicals in plants can be harnessed to produce gold nanoparticles, and a resistance to aggregation in plant material-synthesized gold nanoparticles is expected.
+It was hypothesized that phytochemicals in plants can be harnessed to produce gold nanoparticles, and a resistance to aggregation in plant material-synthesized gold nanoparticles is expected

 The solvent was water, and the reducing and capping agent was the plant material.
 Three different plants were tested: cinnamon, cumin, and turmeric.